 โFAQs

-Sometimes yes, but mostly no. If the dish is hot with a sauce, there is no reason to rinse; the starch in the boiling water will help the sauces adhere.
-But for cold dishes, rinse the pasta before cooking.
+Sometimes, yes, but mostly no. If the pasta is used in a hot dish with a sauce, there is no reason to rinse it either before or after cookingโthe starch in the boiling water will help the sauces adhere to the paste.

 Save this recipe to your inbox for later!